JorgeHdeM/SteamGames/README.md

 ![alt text](https://github.com/JorgeHdeM/SteamGames/blob/develop/src/assets/SteamProfile2.png)

 4. Copy **ApiKey**, **UserID** and **UserName** to the *users.csv* file
+    - You can populate same ApiKey for all users

 ## Output
 After running **main.py** and a little formatting: